Saulss/Dogenote/README.md

 # Dogenote
-My Android homework.And fuck it!
+My Android homework.

-#Just a shit !
+And have so many bugs.
+interesting